uranus-wyx/uranus-wyx/README.md

 ## Long Intro

+Hi there🫶🏻!
-Hi there🫶🏻 I'm Yuni, a software engineer who wants to advanced skills in master program.
+I'm Yuni, a software engineer who majored in data science and wants to advance my capacities with the grad program.

 Thanks to my prior career experiences in tech, I have been in Shopee involved in the development of automated testing procedures utilizing Python, significantly enhancing the efficiency of our website and application evaluations.